nachiketkanore/CP-Trash/ucsd/README.md

+# Refer my stack overflow answer for detailed explanation https://cs.stackexchange.com/a/159228/106018

 ## Case 1: Union of selected intervals might not be a single interval

 First of all, sort the intervals in increasing order of $I_i.start$